binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter12.md

 Some note worthy benefits I've found with MembershipReboot are:

-1. From a project I was working on a few years back, MembershipUser not providing the properties we needed, so having to hide MembershipUser as an Adaptee within an Adapter pattern implementation, a bit like this:
+1. From a project I was working on a few years back, MembershipUser was not providing the properties we needed, so having to hide MembershipUser as an Adaptee within an Adapter pattern implementation, a bit like this:

-{title="MembershipUser", linenos=off, lang=C#}
+  {title="MembershipUser.cs", linenos=off, lang=C#}
       namespace My.MembershipAPI {
          /// <summary>
          /// Utilising the Adapter pattern, gives us control over the Target (MembershipUser) interface.
          /// The adapter interface (CustomMembershipUser) provides members that our client (that's our call sites) can use.
          /// The MembershipUser interface can't be used by our clients as it is, because we have a different set of parameters to pass.
          /// Hence we provide an adapter (CustomMembershipUser)
          /// The Adaptee (User) becomes part of the Target (MembershipUser) by way of Adapter (CustomMembershipUser)
          /// </summary>
          public class CustomMembershipUser : MembershipUser {

             public CustomMembershipUser(
                MembershipUser membershipUser,
                string firstName,
                string lastName,
                long securityQuestionId,
                bool isBusinessAStartup,
                string businessName
             ) : base (
                membershipUser.ProviderName,
                membershipUser.UserName,
                membershipUser.ProviderUserKey,
                membershipUser.Email,
                membershipUser.PasswordQuestion,
                membershipUser.Comment,
                membershipUser.IsApproved,
                membershipUser.IsLockedOut,
                membershipUser.CreationDate,
                membershipUser.LastLoginDate,
                membershipUser.LastActivityDate,
                membershipUser.LastPasswordChangedDate,
                membershipUser.LastLockoutDate
             ) {
                UserAccount = new User {
                   FirstName = firstName,
                   LastName = lastName,
                   SecurityQuestionId = securityQuestionId,
                   isBusinessAStartup = isBusinessAStartup,
                   MembershipUserId = (Guid)membershipUser.ProviderUserKey,
                   BusinessName = businessName
                };
             }

             public CustomMembershipUser(MembershipUser membershipUser) : base (
                membershipUser.ProviderName,
                membershipUser.UserName,
                membershipUser.ProviderUserKey,
                membershipUser.Email,
                membershipUser.PasswordQuestion,
                membershipUser.Comment,
                membershipUser.IsApproved,
                membershipUser.IsLockedOut,
                membershipUser.CreationDate,
                membershipUser.LastLoginDate,
                membershipUser.LastActivityDate,
                membershipUser.LastPasswordChangedDate,
                membershipUser.LastLockoutDate
             ) {}

             /// <summary>
             /// Provides get and set access to our User
             /// </summary>
             public User UserAccount { get; set; }
          }
       }

   Where as going down the path of [MembershipReboot](https://github.com/brockallen/BrockAllen.MembershipReboot) and [IdentityServer3.MembershipReboot](https://github.com/IdentityServer/IdentityServer3.MembershipReboot) which is a "_User Service plugin for IdentityServer v3 that uses MembershipReboot as its identity management library.
-In other words, you're using IdentityServer v3 and you want to use MembershipReboot as your database for user passwords..._" provides the ability to customise out of the box.
-All you need to do is add the properties you require to the already provided [`CustomUser`](https://github.com/IdentityServer/IdentityServer3.MembershipReboot/blob/master/source/WebHost/MR/CustomUser.cs) and the data store schema.
+In other words, you're using IdentityServer v3 and you want to use MembershipReboot as your database for user passwords..._" provides the ability to customise, out of the box.
+All you need to do is add the properties you require to the already provided [`CustomUser`](https://github.com/IdentityServer/IdentityServer3.MembershipReboot/blob/master/source/WebHost/MR/CustomUser.cs) and the data store schema which is also provided in an Entity Framework project that comes with MembershipReboot.

-{title="CustomUser", linenos=off, lang=C#}
+  {title="IdentityServer3.MembershipReboot\\source\\WebHost\\MR\\CustomUser.cs", linenos=off, lang=C#}
       namespace WebHost.MR {
          public class CustomUser : RelationalUserAccount {
             public virtual string FirstName { get; set; }
             public virtual string LastName { get; set; }
             public virtual int?
 Age { get; set; }
          }

          public class CustomUserAccountService : UserAccountService<CustomUser> {
-          public CustomUserAccountService(CustomConfig config, CustomUserRepository repo) : base(config, repo) {
+            public CustomUserAccountService(CustomConfig config, CustomUserRepository repo)
+               : base(config, repo) {
             }
          }

-       public class CustomUserRepository : DbContextUserAccountRepository<CustomDatabase, CustomUser> {
+         public class CustomUserRepository
+            : DbContextUserAccountRepository<CustomDatabase, CustomUser> {
                public CustomUserRepository(CustomDatabase ctx) : base(ctx) {
                }
          }
       }

 2. The security focussed [configuration](https://github.com/brockallen/BrockAllen.MembershipReboot/wiki/Security-Settings-Configuration).
-You can choose to set within code or config is refreshing.
+You can choose to set this within code or config.
-Password storage (as discussed above under the [Data-store Compromise](#web-applications-countermeasures-data-store-compromise) section is [addressed](http://brockallen.com/2014/02/09/how-membershipreboot-stores-passwords-properly/) by using the mature PBKDF2 and providing a config setting in the form of `passwordHashingIterationCount` on the `MembershipRebootConfiguration` class to dial in the number of iterations (stretching), you now have control of how slow you want it to be to crack those passwords.
+Password storage (as discussed above under the [Data-store Compromise](#web-applications-countermeasures-data-store-compromise) section is [addressed](http://brockallen.com/2014/02/09/how-membershipreboot-stores-passwords-properly/) by using the mature PBKDF2 and providing a config setting in the form of `passwordHashingIterationCount` on the `MembershipRebootConfiguration` class to dial in the number of iterations (stretching), as seen below on line 30.
+You now have control of how slow you want it to be to crack those passwords.
 What's more, the iteration count can be set to change each year automatically.
-If the developer chooses not to touch the iteration count at all, then the default of 0 is inferred.
-0 means to automatically calculate the number based on the [OWASP recommendations](https://www.owasp.org/index.php/Password_Storage_Cheat_Sheet) for the year.
+If the developer chooses not to touch the iteration count at all (or more likely, forgets), then the default of 0 is inferred.
+0 means to automatically calculate the number based on the [OWASP recommendations](https://www.owasp.org/index.php/Password_Storage_Cheat_Sheet) for the current year.
 In the year 2000 it should be 1000 iterations.
 The count should be doubled each subsequent two years, so in 2016 we should be using 256000 iterations and that's what MembershipReboot does if the setting is not changed.

-  {title="app.config", linenos=off, lang=XML}
+  {title="backend\\Auth\\AuthService.WebApi\\app.config", linenos=on, lang=XML}
       <?xml version="1.0" encoding="utf-8"?>
       <configuration>
         <configSections>